OrangeAnalyticsAI/BrightLambswww/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Contact

+For any questions or feedback, please contact us at [your-email@example.com](mailto:your-email@example.com).